maevadevs/Learn-Tensorflowjs-Basics/readme.md

 # TensorFlow.js Demo

-This is the basic getting started demo of TensorFlow.js using:
+This is the basic setup of TensorFlow.js using:

 - TensorFlow.js
 - Webpack